baochuquan/simple-carbon-nanotube-computer-system/README.md

 ### How to run this program
 Following the command below:

-> sudo ./mainController
+> sudo ./mainController > run.log

 Because of the GPIO initialization operation, you need a root privilege to run this program correctly.
+The run log information are written in **run.log**.